JonathanYK/Demystify/README.md

 The terraform code located in `/src/main.tf` creates aws environment with all required resources.

-On each push to the main branch, there is a github action that building and pushing the docker image to docker hub
+On each push to the main branch, there is a github action that builds and pushs the docker image to docker hub

 Once on each day, there is crontab configuration (explained in `/reclone_project_and_docker_compose.sh`) that restarting the docker-compose:
 >1.
 Composing down the active containers (flask_app and nginx).